-This Complete Cambodia Holiday includes all the essential sights required for a comprehensive Cambodia tour, from the ancient temple city of Angkor to the growing modern capital of Phnom Penh.
+This Complete Cambodia Vacation includes all the essential sights required for a comprehensive Cambodia tour, from the ancient temple city of Angkor to the growing modern capital of Phnom Penh.
 However, you'll also venture off the beaten path with trips to the island community of Ko Trong, south coast beaches and lesser-known ancient temple sites, such as Sambor Pre Kuk.

 Your Cambodia tour starts in the capital, Phnom Penh, where you'll take a private tour of the city.
 The Royal Palace and gleaming Silver Pagoda are must-see sights, whilst the difficult stories surrounding the Choeung Ek Killing Fields and the Tuol Sleng Prison Museum can be upsetting to visit, yet they are stark and poignant reminders of the horrors that still exist in living memory.

 A representative will meet you on arrival at Phnom Penh (PNH) Airport with a Wayfairer welcome sign, then you'll take a private transfer to your hotel.
 Depending on your arrival time, you may wish to visit the Royal Palace and Silver Pagoda or take a cycle tour of the city.
-If you arrive later in the day, then start your Complete Cambodia Holiday with some classic Khmer dishes, such as creamy fish amok, then get an early night, ready for your the start of your action-packed Cambodia tour.
+If you arrive later in the day, then start your Complete Cambodia Vacation with some classic Khmer dishes, such as creamy fish amok, then get an early night, ready for the start of your action-packed Cambodia tour.

 Today, you'll take a private tour of Cambodia's capital, Phnom Penh, with a professional English-speaking local guide, who will provide explanation and context, especially with Cambodia's history and culture.

-Beginning at the Royal Palace and the Silver Pagoda (if there was not time yesterday), you can admire the colourful grandeur of the structures, as well as the 5,000 glimmering tiles on the pagoda's floor.
+Beginning at the Royal Palace and the Silver Pagoda (if there was no time yesterday), you can admire the colorful grandeur of the structures, as well as the 5,000 glimmering tiles on the pagoda's floor.
 Next, there is the option to visit the sombre site of the Tuol Sleng Prison Museum, where prisoners of the Khmer Rouge regime were detained and tortured.
 Although this site makes for a disturbing visit, it is an important historic account of comparably recent events in the country and highlights the changes that have taken place since it was closed.

 This private tour of Phnom Penh can also include a stop for lunch at Pour un Sourire d’Enfant.
-This fantastic project has rescued thousands of children from scavenging on the rubbish dumps around Phnom Penh and a great way to support local people in the city.
+This fantastic project has rescued thousands of children from scavenging on the rubbish dumps around Phnom Penh and is a great way to support local people in the city.

 After lunch, you'll visit another important landmark of Cambodia’s tragic past with the Choeung Ek Killing Fields, located just outside the city, where victims of the regime were slaughtered en masse.
-This can be a very emotional place to visit, but provides poignant lessons about Cambodian history during the time of the Khmer Rouge and Pol Pot's ruthless leadership.
+This can be a very emotional place to visit, but it provides poignant lessons about Cambodian history during the time of the Khmer Rouge and Pol Pot's ruthless leadership.